kaipai-ren/DeePEST-OS/README.md

   ```
   cd /path/to/requirements
-  conda create --name deepest_os conda_requirements.txt -y
+  conda env create -f deepest_os.yaml
-  pip install -r pip_requirements.txt
   conda activate deepest_os
   ```

 The installation speed depends on the network quality.
 According to local tests, using this option can usually result in a successful installation within a dozen minutes.

 - **Installation option 2**

   Rebuild the conda environment by downloading the [virtual environment compressed package](https://zenodo.org/records/17141212).